philterd/philter/README.md

 `compose.sh` passes its arguments through to `docker compose`, defaulting to `build`.

-On its first run the script generates two secrets into `.env` and reuses them afterwards:
+On its first run the script generates private credentials into `.env` and reuses them afterwards:

 * `PHILTER_ENCRYPTION_KEY` encrypts sensitive data at rest.
 Keep it safe and use the same value across restarts and instances: Philter refuses to start without it, and data